 Sometimes we need to copy files based on their extension or filename, so using wildcards is best.

-If we need to copy files in the first level or recursively from the current folder with the extension ".js".
+If we need to copy files on the first level or recursively from the current folder with the extension .js

 cp *.js /home/user/dest-folder/